Here's some endangered species that you should get excited about seeing on safari in Namibia!

 Status: Endangered

-Easily one of Africa’s most charismatic predators, the African wild dogs ooze personality.
-They are highly social animals that live in packs of up to 40 and are one of the most successful hunters in the wild due to their incredible teamwork when hunting and endurance to tire out their prey.
+Easily one of Africa’s most charismatic predators, African wild dogs ooze personality.
+They are highly social animals that live in packs of up to 40 and are among the most successful hunters in the wild due to their incredible teamwork when hunting and endurance to tire out their prey.
 However, this also means they move quickly, so sightings are often fleeting.
-While there is not one specific Namibian organisation protecting all Wild Dog populations, there are a number of small projects that support local wild dog populations.
+While there is not one specific Namibian organisation protecting all Wild Dog populations, several small projects support local wild dog populations.
+As populations are falling, they need to be conserved in Namibia and the rest of Africa.

 Threats: